hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 ## Failure Detector Configuration

-A failure detector is responsible to determine if a member in cluster is unreachable/crashed.
+A failure detector is responsible to determine if a member in the cluster is unreachable or crashed.
 The most important problem in failure detection is to distinguish whether a member is still alive but slow or has crashed.
-But according to famous [FLP result](http://dl.acm.org/citation.cfm?doid=3149.214121), it's impossible to distinguish a crashed member from a slow one in an asynchronous system.
+But according to the famous [FLP result](http://dl.acm.org/citation.cfm?doid=3149.214121), it is impossible to distinguish a crashed member from a slow one in an asynchronous system.
 A workaround to this limitation is to use unreliable failure detectors.
 An unreliable failure detector allows a member to suspect that others have failed, usually based on liveness criteria but it can make mistakes to a certain degree.

 Hazelcast has two built-in failure detectors; _Deadline Failure Detector_ and _Phi (ϕ) Accrual Failure Detector_.